|Brand||MINISTRY OF CULTURE, SPORTS AND TOURISM|

 |Taeyeon Kim||Ministry of Culture, Sports and Tourism||Civil Servant of Digital Communication Division|

 After the 6 months of development, <TYPING HERO> was launched on Nov.
 1, 2020, within the first 6 weeks, it was played more than 62,000 times and it is still counting.
-To measure the audiences’ awareness change after this game, we surveyed a total of 200 children, and the experimental group who have played <TYPING HERO> responded that they felt 128% more confident to deal with Internet trolls and fake news, as opposed to the comparison group.
-With this result, we could find out our project could positively work as a digital literacy education tool, as we planned.
+To measure the audiences’ awareness change after this game, we surveyed a total of 200 children, and the experimental group who have played <TYPING HERO> responded that they felt 128% more confident to deal with Internet trolls and fake news, compared to the comparison group.
+By this result, we could find out our project could positively work as a digital literacy education tool, as we planned.